 I could rave for thousands of pages about why I love yoga, or even more specifically, why I love Ashtanga Yoga.
 But, what I love most about Ashtanga yoga is how it tames the ego.
 Ashtanga taught me the very important lesson of: "Yes, but not yet.
 Keep trying."

 In Ashtanga, you can't fake it.
 You either do the practice or you don't; meaning you either show up or you don't.
 The practice IS showing up.
 Your teacher doesn't care what you look like in the practice, as long as you aren't going to hurt yourself.
 Most teachers will tell you not to look around at other students because it doesn't matter if you look like anyone else in the room.
 There are ways to modify every single aspect of the yoga practice, making it accessible to every single human body.
-If you think I am full of shit, check out this incredibly inspiring video.
+If you doubt that is true, check out this incredibly inspiring video.

-I recently began working with a teacher who really challenged my practice.
-It felt like she turned my entire world upside down.
+I recently began working with a teacher who really challenges my practice.
+After just one practice with her, it felt like she turned my entire world upside down.
 On some level, working with her made me feel like a beginner again, which is a welcomed feeling at this stage in my practice.
 To have fresh eyes on my body and to hear new ways to approach the practice was exciting and fun!
 She encouraged me to go back to the basics and to turn my focus inwards.
 I didn't realize how helpful this advice was until I began to implement it.

 One of the major things she stressed about improving in my physical yoga practice was my backbends.
 She said that I had a fairly good foundation and had a reasonable amount of strength and flexibility, but there were several important things missing from my backbends.
 She said I would likely experience pain in my body if I continued to practice with my current habits -- and I was already experiencing discomfort in certain areas -- so it felt important to implement her suggestions immediately.